FESTIVAL IN A VAN Féile I Veain

 Salary: Commensurate with experience region 48,000 euro per annum

-Please submit a copy of your CV and a letter of application outlining your suitability for the role no later than 5pm on March 16th to festivalinavanapplications@gmail.com.
-Please note that it is intended to hold first interviews for the position on 20th /22nd March 2023.
+Please submit as a Word doc or PDF a copy of your CV and a cover letter outlining your suitability for the role no later than 5pm on Friday 22 August to festivalinavanapps@gmail.com

 ABOUT FESTIVAL IN A VAN

-Established in 2020 in response to the pandemic as a mobile live arts event, Festival in a Van brings live performance to your door.
-A trad session at your window, a classical concert on the green, dramatic moments, or poets proclaiming in the garden, Festival in a Van is touring nationwide, bringing the magic of live performance to Ireland.
+Established in 2020 as a mobile live arts event, Festival in a Van brings free, live performance to your door.
+A trad session at your window, a classical concert on the green, or actors proclaiming in the garden, the van tours nationwide, bringing the magic of live performance to communities across Ireland.

-The van has been transformed as a mini mobile venue, and pops up in parks, streets, squares, care homes and more; making safe, fun arts experiences part of life.
-Supported by Creative Ireland, and the Arts Council, and led by a team of theatre professionals, Festival in a Van is keeping live performance going, on the move, and coming to a place near you.
+Supported by Creative Ireland and the Arts Council, and led by a team of arts professionals, Festival in a Van is bringing live performance to a neighbourhood near you.

-In 2020 we:
+In 2025 we:

 The work of Festival in a Van has a strong social mission, addressing isolation and inclusion and responding to the social needs of end users.

-THE ROLE -DIRECTOR
+THE ROLE - DIRECTOR

 As the sole employee of the company, working with a core team of freelance professionals, the role brings with it responsibility for finance and budgeting, producing and scheduling, ideas generation and collaboration with a wide range of partners and end users.